 Types of tenancy agreement

-You may be asked to sign either an assured shorthold tenancy or a licence to occupy agreement.
+Depending on your living arrangement, you may be asked to sign either an Assured Periodic Tenancy or a licence to occupy agreement.

 The agreement you are given depends on: